Tampere Hall is Finland’s first carbon-neutral congress and concert center.

 Reducing food waste

 About a third of all environmental pollution caused by consumption comes from food.
-The biowaste generated by Tampere Hall’s restaurant operations is weighed and the reports are reviewed regularly.
+The food waste generated by Tampere Hall’s restaurant operations is weighed by Biovaaka Pro system, and the reports provided by the system are reviewed regularly.
 Reducing food waste is visible throughout the chain and starts with how we buy food and raw materials.
 Biowaste is the most expensive waste, so reducing waste is also financially responsible.

 Our partner SOL Services is responsible for the cleanliness of the Tampere Hall.
 The company has an ISO 14000 environmental system, the latest environmentally friendly cleaning methods and equipment, and ecolabeled products.
 SOL is committed to the Ministry of the Environment’s Sustainability Commitment 2050 project.
 A lot of recycled materials are used for cleaning, such as carrying bags and mop bags made from recycled plastic bottles.